removing a share from the storage pool should unwind the files back to the share

 Then you might want to delete / move into the attic all the /gh/some_share/ folders.

-#2 Updated by davidjmurray almost 11 years ago
+#2 Updated by davidjmurray about 11 years ago

 I have just today replaced a disk (increase size) and had a similar problem of manually copying the files all around again.